AliExpress Supplier Risk: How to Verify Reliable Sellers in 2026

 What to check: Read the most recent 20 reviews.
 Count how many include a specific, unique detail about the product.
 If fewer than 5 out of 20 do, the review profile is likely inflated.

-How to Vet an AliExpress Supplier: Step by Step
+How Do You Vet an AliExpress Supplier Step by Step?

 Before you commit to a supplier for your dropshipping store, run through this process.
 It takes about 10 minutes per supplier and can save you weeks of problems.